Come on in to

 Interests : Cedar strip canoe and kayaks, Lotus Super 7 cars, Custom furniture, Kayaking, Adventure travels, Long distance road trips, Organic gardening, Arts & crafts.

-Alex Paylor
+Alex Paylor (V-Pres.)

 Mike Jennings